Maintaining Your Student Visa Status

-Please note that VIU does not grant any transfer certificates while school is officially in session.
+Please note that FXUA does not grant any transfer certificates while school is officially in session.
 That means you cannot legally transfer after the semester has started.

 - Current Students: Submit a completed Institutional Withdrawal Form to the ISS Office.

 ESL Completers/ Program completers/ OPT: Submit a completed F-1 transfer form to ISS Office.

 - Complete the Student Exit Survey (current students only).

 - Obtain a transfer certificate form and acceptance letter from your new school.

 - Bring the transfer certificate form and acceptance letter to FXUA and have a DSO sign it.
 After the DSO has signed the form, your data will be electronically released to your new school via the SEVIS system.